 The scale of some of the archaeological sites is truly immense and there are many ancient Greek ruins that can only really be appreciated when you visit them yourself.
 No matter where you are in Greece (and the eastern coast of Turkey), the remnants of an ancient city, temple or sanctuary won't be far away.

-While any Greek ruin is worth seeing, below are a few of my favourite sites.
+While any Greek ruin is worth seeing, below are several of the most impressive sites.
 I’ve chosen these for their scale, diversity and the extent of their preservation... and because I just happen to really like them.
 If you find yourself in the vicinity of any of these places, take the time to see them for yourself – these ancient sites are definitely worth the trip.

 Built in the 5th Century BCE, the Parthenon famously has no straight lines and no right angles and is an impressive example of classical architecture.
 Probably the most famous ancient Greek temple, the Parthenon was dedicated to the goddess Athena, the patron of Athens.
 For the best views of the Parthenon from a distance, head to Philopappou Hill, which is directly across from the Acropolis.

 Along with sweeping views of the city, there are a number of other sites to see on the Acropolis.
 The Erechtheion stands next to the Parthenon, marking what was believed to be the tomb of the mythical king Kekrops.
 The Porch of the Caryatids is held up by statues of women with the originals on display at the nearby Acropolis Museum (be sure to add this one to your Athens itinerary – it’s one of the best museums in the city).